EvgeniyJeka/Debos/readme.txt

 The user also can enter an SQL query manually, an it will be executed (if it's valid).

+To run the app open the file Sky.py with Python.

 Screen 1 : Table selection.